 MY BRIDGE IN LEEDS

-I happened to be in Chapel Allerton visiting an old (non bridge playing) friend when I decided to visit the local Club for the first time 18 months ago.
+I happened to be in Chapel Allerton visiting a non playing friend when I decided to try the local Bridge Club in Moortown for the first time.
 A more welcoming and progressive club you could not find.
-It is also the biggest club I have played at in the UK.
+It is also the biggest club I have visited in the UK.
 With tournaments for all levels.
-Including sessions that prove challenging for a player who is warming up for another World Championships in Wuhan, China, this coming September.
+Including sessions regularly attended by one of the very best in the world, Fiona Brown**.

 On 11 August, yours truly replied

-In case you wonder why I enjoy playing with you, it is your joie de vivre.
-You do your best, never panic or get overawed despite your physical limitations, never dwell on mistakes - and always enjoy your game.
+In case you wonder why I enjoy playing with you Colin, it is your joie de vivre.
+You do your best, never panic or get overawed despite your physical limitations.
+You never dwell on mistakes - and always enjoy your game.
 Exactly the same philosophy as me.
 And, yes, I made a couple of big mistakes Thursday, so it would indeed have been 52% without those errors of mine.

 Your score should regularly be much higher than it is.
-With Bob as well.
 Why do I say that, you may ask.
-Because if I was ever directing at Leeds (and I have been asked to do so by Leslie and two others), I would not uphold the right of the person who objected to me bidding after you had deliberated two minutes before passing.
+Because, if I were directing at Leeds (and I have been asked to do so by Leslie and two others), I would not uphold the right of the person who insisted I pass.
+That was after you deliberated two minutes before passing yourself.
 I won`t go into all the reasons why he was wrong to say what he did.
-But I will give you an explanation and / or write a letter to your President on the subject if you find it happens again to you.
+But I will write a letter to your President on the subject if you find it happens again to you.
 In brief, your physical handicap means you should be exceptionally allowed extra time to make even a pass.

 The fact that you passed in no way could have led me to the conclusion that you might have as many as 14 points.
+Which is what our opponent claimed.
 Had I thought that, I would have bid 4 spades (rather than 2S) over opponent`s opening two heart bid.
-In a club which claims to have friendly bridge sessions, that complainant deserves a reprimand from the President for taking advantge of an opponent`s physical handicap to gain an advantage for his side.
+In a club which promotes friendly bridge sessions, that complainant deserves a reprimand for taking advantage of an opponent`s physical handicap to gain an advantage for his side.

-Not to mention that incident a year ago where (Mr X) conveniently forgot to change our score from a zero to 100% in the knowledge that neither you or I would make a complaint.
+Not to mention the incident a year ago during our first game together where the director conveniently forgot to change our score from a zero to 100% in the knowledge that neither you or I would make a complaint.